niyasmansoor/comet_server/README.md

- LONG POLLING – IMPLEMENTATION – PROOF OF CONCEPT
+ LONG POLLING – IMPLEMENTATION – WEBSOCKET4J [SERVER]

    Long polling is a variation of the traditional polling technique and allows emulation of an information push from a server to a client.
 With long polling, the client requests information from the server in a similar way to a normal poll .